 A background report for Radio Free Europe written in 1981, detailing the workers uprisings in Poznan '56 and Radom '76.
+Readers should bear in mind that Radio Free Europe was set up and funded by the CIA, however this text contains useful historical information which we reproduce for reference.

 TITLE: Polish Workers Commemorate their Past Struggles